-Spotify (NYSE: SPOT) offers a similar service to Netflix, except it focuses on music and audio instead of movies and video.
-While its hybrid advertising- and subscription-based platform works a little differently than Netflix does, its 2018 IPO in the United States makes it an interesting stock to watch.
+Spotify (NYSE: SPOT) offers a similar service, except it focuses on music and audio instead of movies and video.
+While its hybrid advertising- and subscription-based platform works a little differently than Netflix, its 2018 initial public offering (IPO) in the United States makes it an interesting stock to watch.

 Find Data-Driven Marketing to Existing Customers

 Netflix was a pioneer in marketing to existing customers, and its unique methods led to some serious customer loyalty.
 Based on what you already like, it suggests new movies and shows you might like.
 That keeps you watching—and paying your monthly subscription fees.

 As artificial intelligence and machine-learning continue to improve, data-driven marketing will keep getting better.

 Netflix is by no means alone in using data to keep existing customers engaged.
 Amazon, for instance, uses similar techniques for advertising products to existing customers based on their shopping preferences.
 However, the predictive models of Netflix proved to be more effective than Amazon's.
 Interestingly, Netflix's predictive model was the product of a $1 million Xprize opened to the world community to develop the best product for Netflix.

 One newer company that uses similar advertising methods on existing customers is Stitch Fix (NASDAQ: SFIX), a personalized styling service.
-After you sign up, you are sent a personalized delivery and can keep what you want.
+After signing up, you are regularly sent a personalized delivery and can keep what you want.

 With the knowledge of what you already like, Stitch Fix is in a great position to convince one-time customers to become repeat buyers.